baumanl/baumanl.github.io/_posts/2020-07-04-Leaving-West-Point.md

 ---
 title: Leaving West Point
-tags: Westpoint
+tags: Westpoint, Transfer
 ---

 Almost exactly 3 years ago, I reported to the United States Military Academy (USMA) at West Point to begin my journey from civilian to Army officer.
 About 10 months ago, I decided against affirming and left USMA to complete my education at a civilian university.
 The purpose of this post is to give some insight into the factors I considered when making my decision to leave.
 When I was debating my decision I scoured the internet to find the stories of others who chose to leave.
 No two people have identical reasons for leaving or staying, but I hope my story can provide another perspective to those struggling with the decision.

 **Table of Contents**
 - [[What is "Affirmation"?::#affirmation]]